MilitaryByOwner Housing Blog

 Top things to do at Great Sand Dunes National Park and Preserve:

-5) Vail
+5. Vail

 A little less than three hours from Colorado Springs is Vail.
 Like other Colorado ski towns, Vail offers top-notch ski slopes, a charming downtown, and an addictive culture that brings you back year after year.

 But Vail offers something a little different.
-Nurturing five distinct neighborhoods, you can take an afternoon to experience a different culture or you can visit Vail many times and have a different story to tell each time you come.
+Nurturing five distinct neighborhoods, you can take an afternoon to experience a different culture or visit Vail many times and have a different story to tell each time you come.
 This popular destination breaks down into Vail Village, Lionshead, East Vail, West Vail, and Cascade.

 Photo by Kaitlin Muro on Unsplash